 Visit a Rooftop Bar

 There’s been loads of rooftop bars to crop up across Paris in the last decade and not all have to be super pricey any more as a result!
 Seek out some rooftop bars to enjoy beautiful views while you sip on a cocktail.
+The extra cost of the drink is worth a memorable view of Paris during your trip.

 Take in Paris from Above